What Is Penetration Testing and Why Small Businesses Need It

 External network testing simulates attacks from the public internet—the most common initial attack vector for small businesses.
 Certified testers attempt to compromise internet-facing systems including firewalls, VPN gateways, web servers, email systems, and exposed services using the same reconnaissance and exploitation techniques as real attackers.

-Common vulnerabilities discovered during external testing:
+Common vulnerabilities discovered during external testing include:

 - Unpatched remote access services (RDP, SSH, VPN endpoints) with known CVE exploits